syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 # Error Bar Series in .NET MAUI Chart

-[ErrorBarSeries]() is used to indicate the errors or uncertainty in reported values.
+[ErrorBarSeries]() indicates the errors or uncertainty in reported values.
 This will find the possible variations in measurements, and in Chart control these values are displayed as data points.
-The [HorizontalErrorValue]() and [VerticalErrorValue]() is used to set the error value(variation) to the series.
+The [HorizontalErrorValue]() and the [VerticalErrorValue]() is used to set the error value(variation) to the series.

-N> The Error Bar Series Chart is not an individual Chart, it associate with a main Chart N> Here, We use Scatter Series Chart as Main Chart with the Error Bar Series Chart Support
+N> The Error Bar Series Chart is not an individual Chart, it associate with a main Chart.
+Here, we use Scatter Series Chart as Main Chart with the Error Bar Series Chart Support

 The following code examples illustrates how to create error bar series:
 {% tabs %}